Synonym(s)

 DefinitionThis section has been translated automatically.

-Asparagi rhizoma, also known as asparagus rhizome, is a drug used in herbal medicinal products for, inter alia, inflammatory diseases of the urinary tract(Commission E).
+Asparagi rhizoma, also known as asparagus rhizome, is harvested from mid-April to June.
+It is used as a vegetable, but also as a drug, which is used in herbal medicines for inflammatory diseases of the urinary tract, among other things.

 IngredientsThis section has been translated automatically.